Rumination (psychology): Avoidance

 Avoidance can overlap with the habit of rumination, particularly because rumination is an avoidant action in itself.
 Simply because the action of actively avoiding certain thoughts is difficult to achieve without ending up in rumination, the very practice of thought avoidance can increase rumination, even though the idea of avoiding thoughts and ruminating on them seem to be in complete opposition.
 There is evidence to support this idea, with studies supporting the fact that unsuccessful attempts to suppress particular thoughts are significantly related with strong rumination tendencies in some individuals.

 Comorbid disorders

 Research has determined that rumination is highly correlated with various psychiatric disorders.
 Disorders related to high rumination behaviors include major depressive disorder, generalized anxiety disorder, social anxiety disorder, and anorexia nervosa.
 Individuals struggling with these disorders, when compared to individuals with no mental health issues, reported higher rates of rumination.
 In addition to these, individuals with obsessive–compulsive disorder (OCD) experience rumination as a compulsion, meaning individuals compulsively ruminate over thoughts and worries related to their obsessions.
+Rumination is considered one of the central cognitive symptoms of scrupulosity.
+People with borderline personality disorder may ruminate extensively about their interpersonal challenges, exacerbating negative emotions.